Symphonic metal: Origins and evolution

-The symphonic style in metal subgenres

-The term "symphonic metal" denotes any metal band that makes use of symphonic or orchestral elements; "symphonic metal" then is not so much a subgenre but rather a cross-generic designation.
-A few bands simply refer to themselves as "symphonic metal", particularly Aesma Daeva, and the term is applied by some to generically ambiguous metal bands like Epica and post-2002 Nightwish.
-Following heavy metal's tradition of classifying its subgenres based on the differences among the musical structures in the electric, "metal" part of bands' sound, the label "symphonic" is usually prefixed to the subgenre to which a band mostly belongs.
-No "symphonic metal" band being simply symphonic, a subgenre definition could be attributable to any bands simply defining themselves as symphonic metal.
-Symphonic heavy metal and symphonic gothic metal bands are the main objects of such neglect of classification, originating the misperception of "symphonic metal" as a coherent and separated metal subgenre excluding symphonic black, death, and power metal bands.
-Symphonic elements are often implemented in songs by bands of other subgenres.
+Subgenres

 Symphonic black metal

 Symphonic black metal has similar components as melodic black metal, but uses keyboarding or instruments normally found in symphonic or classical music.
 It can also include black metal bands that make heavy usage of atmospheric keyboarding in the music, akin to symphonic metal or gothic metal.
 The symphonic aspects of this genre are normally integral parts of a band, and as such are commonly used throughout the whole duration of a song.
 The prototypical symphonic black metal bands are Dimmu Borgir, Cradle of Filth, Emperor and Carach Angren.